-One of the most common, most versatile, and most durable bridal fabrics, satin has a smooth finish with a lot of body, making it perfect for more structured gowns.
+Satin is one of the most common, most versatile, and most durable wedding dress fabrics.
+Satin has a smooth finish with a lot of body, making it perfect for more structured gowns.
 It's a supportive fabric that works with every body type and is a good choice for ruched, draped, and ball gown styles.
 And because it tends to be a thicker fabric, it's also a good choice for cooler weather weddings, particularly duchess satin.
-Most bridal satins tend to be 100 percent silk.
+Most bridal satin tends to be 100 percent silk.

-Usually silk, but also synthetic, charmeuse is a light, rich fabric with a lovely drape and a glossy sheen.
+Charmeuse is is a light, rich fabric with a lovely drape and a glossy sheen.
+It is usually made of silk, but can also be made from synthetic fibers.
 "Charmeuse has a gorgeous liquid effect that's slinky, but it's not so forgiving," says Hall.
 Most often cut on the bias (diagonally across the grain to encourage it's drape) and used in column dresses, charmeuse is incredibly luxurious, but it does show every flaw.

 Incredibly sheer and lightweight, chiffon is a light woven fabric.
 Because it's so sheer, it's often used in layers or as an overlay for a more substantial fabric.
 This delicate fabric has a floaty, weightless look, but it does fray and snag easily.

-Like chiffon, organza is a sheer, lightweight woven, but far stiffer than chiffon.
+Organza is a sheer, lightweight woven fabric traditionally made from silk.
+Organza, however, is much stiffer than chiffon.
 Whereas chiffon drapes, organza is more structured, though still light and ethereal, making it perfect for warmer weather weddings.
 It, too, is a very delicate fabric, so watch out for snags and pulls.

 You know the light, netlike fabric that ballerina's tutus are made of?
 That's tulle.
 Tulle is sheer with on open weave that looks like netting.
 The fabric can incorporate lace designs, as well.
 According to Hall, a ball gown style made of tulle will have a diaphanous, airy feeling, but ruching it will give it more structure.
 Either way, it's an incredibly delicate fabric, easily snagged on jewelry.